nsfmc/vernon/readme.md

 then, having done that, you can run

-    npm run watch # in one tab
-    npm run start # in another
+    npm run watch # in one tab, recompiles your js npm run start # in another, runs a static web server

-and then, if `http-server` did its thing
+and then, if `http-server` did its thing, a browser should open up with the page. you still need to reload it, like a savage, though.

+#### entrypoints

+If you're testing a component, you can either modify `src/components/main.jsx` directly, or you can create your own and modify `src/main.js`.

+style components at `web/style/style.css` with plain css.

 ### shortcomings

 i'd rather this were using react hot loader or pretty much anything else. as it is, i'm basically using this instead of jsfiddle.

+also maybe some sort of css polyfill or what have you.

 ### "license"

-lol, mit.
+lol, CC0.